ErickBss/ErickBss/README.md

 # Addition :exclamation:
 ### Want to see what projects I already done?
 I organized for you on a website check it out :running:
 ##
-### Requiriment🖥: Use a PC or tablet to access, the website doesn't have support for small screens like mobile yet, it'll be able soon!
-##
 ### https://erickbss.github.io/ErickBss-Portfolio/